GSA/challenges-and-prizes/_all-challenges/1117-automated-streams-analysis-for-public-safety-asaps-prize-challenge-contest-1.md

 ### Rules

-  Please view the \[Original Rules document]({{ site.baseurl }}/assets/netlify-uploads/3.2-oio-rules-asaps-contest-1-final-.pdf) as well as the [rules modification]({{site.baseurl}}/assets/netlify-uploads/a…st-1.rules-amendment.pdf) posted July 30, 2020 for detailed rules on all aspects of this challenge.
+Please view the [Official Rules document](/assets/netlify-uploads/3.2-oio-rules-asaps-contest-1-final-.pdf) as well as the [rules modification]({{site.baseurl}}/assets/netlify-uploads/a…st-1.rules-amendment.pdf) posted July 30, 2020 for detailed rules on all aspects of this challenge.

   Rules regarding submissions, as well as additional terms and conditions, begin on Page 6 of the document.